mcf-rocha/swagger-graph/README.md

 ## How graphs look like?

 Blue nodes represent API resources.
-Dashed nodes are parameters.
+Dashed nodes are path parameters.
 Colors can be easily customized.

 ### Graph from one Swagger API